smanqele/walkableroute/README.md

 There is a "resource" folder in the project root which contains the input map file plus a test file.

 There is a "resources/logs" folder in the project root which contains the application log files.
 Each new application spawns a new log file.

+The file za.co.model.route.RouteBuilder is the execution point for the project.

+The result is created in a new "result" file for reference purposes.